Lisx5JP/aloe-records/content/_index.md

 ## About Aloe

-Aloe is a plant that grows in subtropics and tropics, with long and pointed leaves, spiny edges and thick, juicy interior.
+Aloe is a plant that grows in subtropics and tropics, with long-pointed leaves, spiny edges, and thick, juicy interior.
 Aloe is kept in many Chinese homes (like mine) for ornamental and herbal medicine use.